 - Establish a $13.5 million Investment Fund to provide proof-of-concept and pre-seed/seed investments for startups.

 - Provide outreach to and engagement with UB and participating institutions’ faculty, staff and students to increase the number and quality of startup opportunities, coordinate and execute startup support programming and develop new initiatives to guide startups through all phases of development, and personnel support to administer the new programs and services.
 This component will utilize approximately $11.5 million of the funds over five years.
-Programs began in 2018.

-The planning, design and renovation of UB’s New York State Center of Excellence in Bioinformatics and Life Sciences into incubation and entrepreneur support space is underway and expected to open in early 2020.
+The planning, design and renovation of UB’s New York State Center of Excellence in Bioinformatics and Life Sciences into incubation and entrepreneur support space is underway and expected to open in Summer 2020.
 The space, which will be a designated START-UP NY-eligible location, will be made available to companies affiliated with UB and partner organizations.
 The university will also utilize various portions of the facility for entrepreneur support programs, events, education and related services.

 Initial investments through the Innovation Hub's $13.5 million fund have commenced with a focus on fueling proof-of-concept opportunities and pre-seed/seed growth.
 As a result, seven proof of concept accelerator fund awardees have been selected, and the fund is expected to ramp up activity later this year, with additional funding announcements expected soon.